 Sustainability risks can either represent a risk of their own or have an impact on other portfolio risks and contribute to the overall risk profile, similar to market risks, liquidity risks, credit risks or operational risks.
 Sustainability risks may have a negative impact on the returns of the sub-fund.
-The assessment of sustainability risks, which is defined in Article 2 (22) of SFDR, is integrated into the investment decision process via application of the norms-based responsible investment criteria and where applicable, integration of relevant Environmental, Social and
+The assessment of sustainability risks, which is defined in Article 2 (22) of SFDR, is integrated into the investment decision process via application of Sub-Fund specific responsible investment criteria and where applicable, integration of relevant Environmental, Social and Governance (ESG) factors.